Jihad vs. McWorld

-Barber's prognosis in Jihad vs McWorld is directly in alignment with the conclusions of modern political economic theorists (Samuel P. Huntington, Jeffrey Sachs, Thomas Piketty, etc.) that neither global corporations nor traditional cultures are supportive of democracy.
+Barber's prognosis posits that neither global corporations nor traditional cultures are supportive of democracy.
 He further posits that McWorld could ultimately win the "struggle".
 He also proposes a model for small, local democratic institutions and civic engagement as the hope for an alternative to these two forces.

 Problems for democracy

 Barber states that neither Jihad nor McWorld needs or promotes democracy.

 McWorld

 Barber argues that there are several imperatives that make up the McWorld, or the globalization of politics: a market imperative, a resource imperative, an information-technology imperative, and an ecological imperative.
 Due to globalization, our market has expanded and is vulnerable to the transnational markets where free trade, easy access to banking and exchange of currency are available.
 With the emergence of our markets, we have come up with international laws and treaties in order to maintain stability and efficiency in the interconnected economy.
 Resources are also an imperative aspect in the McWorld, where autarky seems insufficient and inefficient in presence of globalization.
 The information-technology of globalization has opened up communications to people all over the world, allowing us to exchange information.
 Also, technology is now systematically integrated into everyone's lives to the point where it "gives every person on earth access to every other person".
 Globalization of ecology may seem cliche; Barber argues that whatever a nation does to their own ecology, it affects everyone on Earth.
 For instance, cutting down a jungle will upset the overall oxygen balance, which affects our "global lungs".
 McWorld may promote peace and prosperity, but Barber sees this as being done at the cost of independence and identity, and notes that no more social justice or equality than necessary are needed to promote efficient economic production and consumption.